Facts

 Between 2017 and 2022, the Office of the Attorney General (OAG) heard Sonko on multiple occasions.
 Ten Gambian victims filed individual complaints.
 All of them, along with dozens of witnesses, including the United Nations special rapporteur on torture, were heard by the OAG.
 The Swiss authorities travelled on different occasions to The Gambia during their investigation to gather evidence in the framework of mutual judicial cooperation, including to hear witnesses.

-In April 2023, the OAG indicted Sonko for crimes against humanity committed in The Gambia and referred the case to the Federal Criminal Court, which set the trial for January 2024.
+In April 2023, the OAG indicted Sonko for crimes against humanity committed in The Gambia and referred the case to the Federal Criminal Court (FCC).